ir2718/semantic-similarity-scoring/README.md

 | DeBERTaV3 base      | 0.838/0.832       | 0.809/0.823         | 0.824/0.831      | 32             | 5e-4              | 1e-4             |
 | DeBERTaV3 large     | 0.828/0.822       | 0.807/0.816         | 0.820/0.825      | 8              | 5e-4              | 1e-2             |

-### End2End finetuning
+### End-to-end finetuning
-- finetuning for 10 epochs or using early stopping
+- finetuning for 10 epochs and using early stopping if no improvement is seen in the last 3 epochs

 | **Model**           | **Train set**     | **Validation  set** | **Test set**     | **Batch size** | **Learning rate** | **Weight decay** |